MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/basic-auth-connect-to-scc-powershell.md

 - A common problem is an incorrect password.
 Run the three steps again and pay close attention to the user name and password you enter in Step 1.

-- Verify that your account has permission to access the Microsoft 365 Defender portal or the Microsoft 365 compliance center.
+- Verify that your account has permission to access the Microsoft 365 Defender portal or the Microsoft Purview portal.
 For details, see [Give users access to the Security & Compliance Center](/microsoft-365/security/office-365-security/grant-access-to-the-security-and-compliance-center).

 - To help prevent denial-of-service (DoS) attacks, you're limited to five open remote PowerShell connections to Security & Compliance Center PowerShell.